gsoft-inc/wl-squide/docs/guides/use-feature-flags.md

 In the previous code sample, the section of the `Page` component will only be rendered if `featureA` is activated.

-## Conditionally register a page
+## Conditionally register a route

-Now, conditionally registering a page and it's navigation items based on a feature flag is more complex since the default registration mechanism is executed before the application has bootstrapped, meaning that the feature flags has not been fetched yet from the server.
+Now, conditionally registering a route and it's navigation items based on a feature flag is more complex since the default registration mechanism is executed before the application has bootstrapped, meaning that the feature flags has not been fetched yet from the server.

 To address this, Squide offers an alternate [deferred registration](../reference/registration/registerRemoteModules.md#defer-the-registration-of-routes-or-navigation-items) mechanism in two-phases:

-1. The first phase allows modules to register their pages and navigation items that are not dependent on initial data.
+1. The first phase allows modules to register their routes and navigation items that are not dependent on initial data.

-2. The second phase enables modules to register pages and navigation items that are dependent on initial data.
+2. The second phase enables modules to register routes and navigation items that are dependent on initial data.
 We refer to this second phase as **deferred registrations**.

 To defer a registration to the second phase, a module registration function can **return an anonymous function**.
 Once the modules are registered and the [completeLocalModuleRegistrations](../reference/registration/completeRemoteModuleRegistrations.md) function is called, the deferred registration functions will be executed.